Click on a question below that interests you the most.

 7. Is working from home or remote work the future of work?

-While many companies think hybrid is the future of work, I firmly believe it’s fully remote.
+While many companies think hybrid is the future of work, I firmly believe the future is fully remote.
 Remote work often gives companies the best outcomes, motivating them to become remote-first companies.

 Take hiring.
 When a company advertises a job opening as hybrid, they’re restricting their candidate pool to those who A) want a hybrid schedule; and B) live within a reasonable commuting distance.
 That limits who applies for the job, and while good candidates might apply, outstanding ones might never see the posting.